Version

 8.3.
 How to Collect and Save Logs

-• To identify the exact camera, rely on the namespace or node name in the log content, for example camera_01.camera_01 and camera_02.camera_02.
+• Identify each camera by the namespace or node name in the log, for example camera_01.camera_01 and camera_02.camera_02.

 8.4.
 Why Are There So Many Launch Files?